thesse1/webmethods-api-gateway-staging/README.md

 The ping test collection invokes the Ping API GET request and validates the response code and the presence of the date attribute returned by the ping request.

-### security_alias
+### postman_echo_security_alias

-The security_alias test collection sends POST, GET and DELETE requests against the Postman Echo API.
+The postman_echo_security_alias test collection sends POST, GET and DELETE requests against the Postman Echo API.
 It contains tests validating the response code and the echoed request elements (payload and query parameter and Authorization HTTP request header set by the Outbound Authentication policy using the PostmanEcho_Security_Alias HTTP Transport security alias) in the response body.

 ### test_failure